CDA0/gpg-keys/README.md

 After scanning there might be a 0x0A missing at the end of line 1 and an extra 0x0A at the end of the last line.

+Importing to an offline RPI running raspian involves using the loopback pinentry command

+`gpg --import --pinentry-mode loopback inputkey`

+## Expiring keys

+When a key is expiring

+`gpg --expert --edit-key <key>`

+`key 1`

+`expire`

 ## SSH Keys